cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 ![](../../assets/images/cultuurkuur-search-organizer.png)

-Prefix this value with the host url of the according environment and use this as the value for the `organizer.@id` property in the `POST /events` request:
+Prefix this value with the host url of the according environment and use this as the value for the `organizer.@id` property in the `POST /events` request.
+For example on production:

 ```json
 {